-At the 1996 MA World Service Conference, a Motion passed that stated, "The MA Convention Host District(s) will be determined two calendar years in advance at the MA World Service Conference."
+The first MA Convention was held in 1995 in Santa Cruz, California.
+At the 1996 MA World Service Conference, a Motion was passed which states, "The MA Convention Host District(s) will be determined two calendar years in advance at the MA World Services Conference."
 If Convention Hosts are not determined two calendar years in advance, a District/Region may make its desire known to the Trustees between Conferences to serve as host.
-To ensure that Districts/Regions have adequate time for planning and fundraising, the Trustees may vote for interim approval of that District as Convention Host, which would then be ratified by the Conference Body at the next occurring Conference.
+To ensure adequate time for planning and fundraising, the Trustees may vote for interim approval of a Convention Host, which would then be ratified by the Conference Body at the next occurring Conference.